buhrmi/buhrmi/README.md

 ## Hi there 👋

 I'm a web developer person thingy.
-I like doing weird things [on Twitch](https://twitch.tv/buhrmitv) for fun and profit (will be back soon, please stay tuned my dear 2 followers).
+I'm developing weird things [on Twitch](https://twitch.tv/buhrmitv) for fun and profit (will be back soon, please stay tuned my dear 2 followers).

 ## Current projects